GSA/search-gov-website/about/updates/annual-reviews/2019-annual-review.md

 ## System Highlights

-* Added ranking factors to our search algorithm (popularity, freshness)
+* Added ranking factors to our search algorithm (popularity, freshness).
-* Released help documentation about site launches and the indexing process
+* Released help documentation about site launches and the indexing process.
-* Added a sitelimit feature to provide an alternative to Collection search scoping
+* Added a sitelimit feature to provide an alternative to Collection search scoping.
 * Added indexing coverage for javascript pages and other metadata-only files.
-* Increased security on user accounts
+* Increased security on user accounts:
-  * automatic disabling after 90 days of inactivity
+  * Automatic disabling after 90 days of inactivity.
-  * MFA login through Login.gov
+  * MFA login through Login.gov.
-* Upgraded Ruby
+* Upgraded Ruby.
-* Upgraded Rails
+* Upgraded Rails.
-* Upgraded Elasticsearch
+* Upgraded Elasticsearch.
-* Upgraded jQuery
+* Upgraded jQuery.
-* Increased server capacity and processing power
+* Increased server capacity and processing power.
-* Added query caching on our primary index to improve response time
+* Added query caching on our primary index to improve response time.
-* Expanded our Elasticsearch system twice
+* Expanded our Elasticsearch system twice.